ph4r05/monero-agent/README.md

 Compiled shared library `libtrezor-crypto.so` can be used instead of the Python crypto backend.
 TCRY implements constant-time curve operations, uses [libsodium] to generate random values.

-Range proof was reimplemented in C for CPU and memory efficiency.
+Borromean Range proof was reimplemented in C for CPU and memory efficiency.

 Travis tests with both crypto backends.
 In order to test with TCRY install all its dependencies. `libsodium` is the only one dependency for the shared lib.
 For more info take a look at `travis-install-libtrezor-crypto.sh`.